-During the period, and across all territories, the group continued to dedicate its marketing resources and spend, which was circa 7% of revenue, almost exclusively into measurable, digital channels to attract and engage both new and existing customers.
-Our ongoing communication programme has seen those loyal and engaged customers continue to spend with reliable frequency and with stable purchasing metrics.
+During the period, and across all territories, the group continued to dedicate its marketing resources and spend almost exclusively into measurable, digital channels to attract and engage both new and existing customers.
+The ongoing communication programme has seen those loyal and engaged customers spend move frequently (increase 4% to 3.5 times per year on average), and with transaction KPI's such as average order value and basket size also increasing 4% to A\$91 and 3.4 items respectively.